-The snowmaking equipment in Gold Bar Park will be supported by an underground water and power distribution system that will be installed under the Lake Loop, Woodcutters Loop, and 50th Street Loop, and connected to the two existing Petro-Canada outlets in Gold Bar Park.
-Installation is expected to start in spring 2010 and be completed within 4 weeks, and will not impact trail users.
+The snowmaking equipment in Gold Bar Park will be supported by an underground water and power distribution system that will be installed under the Lake Loop and 50th Street Loop, and connected to the two existing outlets in Gold Bar Park.

-- Installation of 5 unobtrusive, above ground hydrants.
+- Installation of five unobtrusive, above ground hydrants.

 50th Street Loop

-- Installation of 4 unobtrusive, above ground hydrants.
+- Installation of four unobtrusive, above ground hydrants.

 - Snowmaking will supplement natural snow conditions over approximately 14 days in late fall, dependent on temperature.
 Additional snowmaking will only occur later in the season to improve deficient trail conditions.